 When asked about destroying notes, the elder above mentioned that notes shouldn’t fall into the “wrong hands.”
 When questioned about who would be considered the “wrong hands,” the elder responded:

 If I were married to someone who had to keep confidential information in the home – a lawyer, accountant, psychiatrist, etc. – and he had a locked filing cabinet with paperwork inside, it would never occur to me to try to get my hands on those papers.
-I’m a grownup adult who can respect the privacy of others and realize that my husband’s business information would need to remain confidential.
+I’m a grownup adult who can respect the privacy of others, and would realize that my husband’s business information needs to remain confidential.

-Yet, despite the fact that women themselves may have jobs that require confidentiality and are quite capable of respecting the personal business of others, Jehovah’s Witnesses distrust them so thoroughly that notes must be destroyed.
+Yet, despite the fact that women themselves may have jobs that require confidentiality, and are quite capable of respecting the personal business of others, Jehovah’s Witnesses distrust them so thoroughly that notes must be destroyed.
 Women are considered to be the “wrong hands” for these notes and information; they can’t even be stored in a secure location in the home, under the same roof as these lowly women.

 Women’s testimonies cannot be trusted

-The most telling and disturbing aspect of how Jehovah’s Witnesses don’t trust women is the testimony of the second victim of child sexual abuse, who told how she and her mother testified that her father had molested her and all three of her sisters.
-Yet, despite the testimony of these women (and note that the daughter was in her late teens by the time she told elders this, not a child), their words were dismissed by the elders.
+The most telling and disturbing demonstration that Jehovah’s Witnesses don’t trust women is the testimony of the second victim of child sexual abuse, who told how she and her mother testified that her father had molested her and all three of her sisters.
+Yet, despite the testimony of these women (note that the daughter was in her late teens by the time she told elders this, not a child), their words were dismissed by the elders.

 Women can’t fly planes

 “She does not belittle him, manipulate him, or usurp his position.
 Rather, she is supportive and cooperative.
 When his decisions are not to her liking, she may respectfully express her thoughts, but she remains submissive.
 If her husband is not a believer, she may face challenging situations, yet her submissive conduct may move her husband to seek Jehovah.”

 Jackson stated that this way of doing things had stood the test of time, which was very disturbing to me personally, having seen so much physical violence, verbal abuse, and other such behavior from men at Kingdom Halls, many of whom would then chastise women or just gloat and smirk at these ones who still needed to “be submissive” to their horrific abuse.

 Unless they’re “worldly” women

-As legal counsel and as an expert witness, these women would have been privy to all sorts of confidential information when it comes to how JWs handle their judicial processes, and would have had access to the statements of the elders along with anything else they would have deemed necessary.
-These women were trusted to testify in front of the inquiry for the Witnesses and to provide counsel to them.
+As legal counsel and as an expert witness, these women would have been privy to all sorts of confidential information when it comes to how Jehovah’s Witnesses handle their judicial processes, and would have had access to the statements of the elders, along with anything else they would have deemed necessary.
+These women were trusted to testify in front of the Inquiry for the Witnesses, and to provide counsel to them.